timscchao/flutter-platformchannels/README.md

 # platformchannels

-A test project for test MethodChannel and EventChannel of Flutter.
+A project for test MethodChannel and EventChannel of Flutter.
 Only tested on Android with Kotlin.

 ## Reference